gamemanual0/gm0/source/docs/awards/notebook.rst

 Individual sections
 -------------------

-Section 9.2.2 of |gm1| lists out the type of things that are expected to see in your notebook.
+Section 9.2.2 of the |cm| lists out the type of things that are expected to see in your notebook.

 They are listed here: